nesi/support-docs/docs/General/NeSI_Policies/Allocation_classes.md

 please [get in touch with
 us](https://support.nesi.org.nz/hc/requests/new) before applying for a new project.
 Our Engagement Team is happy to talk to you and representatives of your institution about subscription options.
-It\'s best to start talking to us early as subscription contracts can take a while to set up.
+It's best to start talking to us early as subscription contracts can take a while to set up.